-Being 3 months behind on your mortgage in Michigan puts you at the threshold where most servicers begin preparing the foreclosure notice for publication.
-Once that notice is published for four consecutive weeks, the sale date is set — typically about 60 days from first publication.
+Being 3 months behind on your mortgage in Michigan puts you at the threshold where most servicers begin preparing the MCL 600.3212 foreclosure notice for publication.
+Under MCL 600.3212, once that notice is published once per week for four successive weeks in the county newspaper — with a copy posted on the property within 15 days of first publication — the sale date is set approximately 60 days from first publication.
+After the sale, MCL 600.3240 governs the redemption period: 6 months for most Michigan homeowners whose outstanding balance exceeded 66⅔% of the original indebtedness at the time of the notice.
 At 90 days delinquent, the formal 60-day clock has not yet started.
 But the window to prevent it from starting is measured in days or weeks, not months.
 What you do right now — specifically in the next 30 days — may be the most consequential decision in your entire Michigan foreclosure situation.

 If you reach the 120-day mark without a complete application on file, the servicer can file the notice the day the threshold is crossed.
 Some servicers move quickly and have the notice ready to go precisely when the 120-day mark arrives.
 Others take additional weeks to months.
 You cannot rely on servicer delay — the only reliable protection is submitting a complete application before the threshold is reached.